HovoPetrosyan/hello-world/README.md

 Hello everyone!

 I`m a starter Python developer.
 New in Github!
+I want to grow up with u guys!
+Thanks to everyone!